Skip to main content

 2. Rewrite the opening around the real job

-Replace the opening first.
-For driver roles, the first lines should show what you protect on the job: timing, safe driving, route judgment, passenger comfort, or delivery accuracy.
+Start by rewriting the opening.
+For driver roles, the first lines should show what you prioritize on the job: timing, safe driving, route judgment, passenger comfort, or delivery accuracy.

 See an example

-A good driver does more than complete a route.
-The real value is keeping deliveries on time when traffic, access notes, or customer delays start shifting the day.
+A good driver does more than finish a route.
+The real skill is keeping deliveries on time, even when traffic, access issues, or customer delays disrupt the schedule.

 3. Replace claims with route proof

-Then replace the proof paragraphs with your own numbers, route habits, or service moments.
-Employers trust a small concrete result far more than broad claims about being reliable.
+Then update the proof sections with your specific numbers, route habits, or examples of service.
+Employers trust concrete results more than broad claims about reliability.

 See a concrete line